geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 ## A Skateboard Isn't a Simpler Car...

 it's a simpler _mode of transportation!_ I hear you shout at your screen, shaking your copy of the Agile Manifesto at it.
-But let's be real here, wouldn't it be much easier to start a company with a concrete vision, a car company, rather than a _mode of transportation_ company?
+But let's consider the examples again.
+The Spotify skateboard was already all about music streaming and not entertainment in general.
+This constraint to music allowed them to focus on the specific technical challenge of low-latency streaming in that context.
+Same story with the Minecraft skateboard, which started as a 3D block building game rather than a general creativity sandbox.
+The point I want to drive home is that successful development profits a lot from clear constraints.
 Just think of pure practical reasons like hiring decisions, funding rounds, etc...[^mode-of-transport] You can start with a visionary, but still constrained, hypothesis of where your product should go, hopefully informed by lots of user analysis and market research.
 Your vision might still be off and early user testing will help you correct